Last Updated on 26-Nov-2024 by Charles Maxwell

 Summary

 Cost indices are an essential engineering tool.
-The basic RSMeans and CEPCI indices are useful tools for developing quick, scoping estimates.
-BLS indices are helpful for estimating capital and operating costs.
-More detailed cost estimates require detailed estimating techniques and subscription to expensive cost databases, such as those provided by RSMeans.
+The many indices available through FRED are the most useful tools for developing quick scoping estimates.
+More detailed cost estimates require detailed estimating techniques and subscriptions to expensive cost databases.

 Photo Credit